globeandmail/startr/README.md

 Broadly, `startr` does a few things:

-* **Standardizes your projects**: Eliminates the need to think about project structure so you can focus on the analysis
+* **Standardizes your projects**: Eliminates the need to think about project structure so you can focus on the analysis.
-* **Breaks analysis into discrete steps**: Supports a flexible analysis workflow with clearly-defined steps which can be shared easily across a team
+* **Breaks analysis into discrete steps**: Supports a flexible analysis workflow with clearly-defined steps which can be shared easily across a team.
+* **Helps you catch mistakes**: With structure and workflow baked in, you can focus on writing analysis code, reducing the opportunities for mistakes.
-* **Bakes in flexibility**: Has a format that works for both large (multi-month) and small (single-day) projects
+* **Bakes in flexibility**: Has a format that works for both large (multi-month) and small (single-day) projects.
-* **De-clutters your code**: Improves the painstaking data verification/fact-checking process by cutting down on spaghetti code
+* **De-clutters your code**: Improves the painstaking data verification/fact-checking process by cutting down on spaghetti code.
-* **Improves communication**: Documents the analysis steps and questions to be answered for large, multi-disciplinary teams (say, developers, data journalists and traditional reporters)
+* **Improves communication**: Documents the analysis steps and questions to be answered for large, multi-disciplinary teams (say, developers, data journalists and traditional reporters).
-* **Simplifies the generation of charts and reports**: Generates easily updatable RMarkdown reports, Adobe Illustrator-ready graphics, and datasets during analysis
+* **Simplifies the generation of charts and reports**: Generates easily updatable RMarkdown reports, Adobe Illustrator-ready graphics, and datasets during analysis.

 ## Table of contents
 * [startr](#startr)